Webhook-Driven Sync Patterns for Real-Time Search Indexing

 End-to-end sync latency depends on queue depth and worker concurrency.
 Instrument distributed tracing across webhook receipt and index commit phases.
 Establish p95 and p99 baselines for each stage.

 Optimize partial document updates instead of full replacements.
 Leverage connection pooling to reduce TCP handshake overhead.
-For systematic bottleneck isolation, apply methodologies from Debugging sync latency in distributed systems to correlate propagation delays with scaling events.
+Correlate propagation delays with scaling events by cross-referencing OpenTelemetry spans against broker consumer lag metrics.

 Implementation Step: Tune search engine refresh intervals and enable partial updates.